janekamata/portfolio/README.md

   - Anki Lite: Creates a console-based application for spaced repetition study sessions.
 Session are based on a provided .sr file.
 Follows part of the MVC design pattern.

+- **JavaJournal**: Bullet journal with week view, event/task creation, commitment warnings, file management, and more.